olliekrk/Elevators/README.md

 # Elevators System Project

-> Elevators Control System design project.
+> Problem: Design an elevators system.

 ## Prerequisites

-To use this repository all you need is to have JDK 10 and JUnit 4 installed.
+To use this repository all you need is to have JDK 10 (+ eventually JUnit 4) installed.

 To see an quick example of how the system works there is an **ExampleApp** class with main method, where basic features are shown.

+To run a simple, yet interactive simulation in which two used approaches to the problem are shown, run the main method of **Simulation** class.

 ## Usage